Vincentelias/buff163-bitskins-price-comparator/README.md

 # Buff.163 and Bitskins price comparator
-Program that compares the lowest selling prices of csgo items on buff.163 to those on bitskins.
-The program calculates the discount on buff.163 compared to bitskins and sorts it accordingly (per item).
+Program that compares the lowest selling prices of csgo items on buff.163 to those on bitskins and cs.deals.
 ## Requirements
 - Python > 3.7 (https://www.python.org/downloads/)
 - pip (https://pypi.org/project/pip/)